Freshman Application and Admission

 STEP 2: Apply online at Cal State Apply by the deadline

-For Fall 2021 admission, applicants must apply between October 1 to December 4, 2020.
+For Fall 2023 admission, applicants must apply between October 1, 2022-December 16, 2022 (extended from November 30).
 To apply to Cal State LA, visit Cal State Apply.
 For some tips on how to complete the application, visit our Application Tips webpage.
 Once the application is submitted, we will send you a notification by email to acknowledge the receipt of your application.

 STEP 3: Submit official transcripts or other documents only if requested

 If your application information is complete, we may have sufficient information to determine your eligibility for admission.
 If after reviewing your application, it is determined we need additional information, including transcripts, we will notify you by email with instructions and a specific deadline.
 Please do not send your high school transcript prior to your high school graduation, unless we request it.

 Additional documents may be required in certain circumstances:

 For purposes of determining California residency, some students may be required to submit additional documents.
 Review the Residency webpage for information regarding the establishment of California residency for CSU tuition purposes.

 Veterans of the United States Armed Forces should submit discharge papers (Form DD 214).
 This should include descriptions of the types of training you received while in the service.
 Such training, in some cases, may count as credit transferable to Cal State LA.
 Veterans and active-duty military personnel also must be sure to include any military transcripts (e.g., AARTS and SMART) displaying additional course work that may be transferable.

 Cal State LA uses email as the official means of communication with applicants.
 Initial admission communications are sent to the email reported in the Cal State Apply application.
 Applicants are required to maintain a current email address on file with the University, and to check their email regularly.